jonasangstrom/read_datfile/README.md

 ## Read impedance spectroscopy datfile
-This function reads impedance spectroscopy .dat files.
+This function reads solatron impedance spectroscopy .dat files.
 It works for the files I have tried.
-I do not know if it will do so accurately, or even sucessfully for your data.
+I do not know if it will do so accurately, or even successfully for your data.

 ## License
 MIT License

-Copyright (c) Jonas Ångström
+Copyright (c) 2020 Jonas Ångström

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal